What Are the Sun, Moon, and Rising Signs?

 How do I find out my moon and rising signs?

-You need your exact birth time (to the minute) and birth location to calculate your moon and rising signs accurately.
-Use a Western (tropical) astrology by Sidera](https://sideraai.com) and enter all three pieces of information.
+You need your birth date, exact birth time, and birth location to calculate your moon and rising signs accurately.
+Use a birth chart calculator such as Sidera and enter all three pieces of information.
 If you don’t know your birth time, check your birth certificate or contact the hospital where you were born.